Worried about opioids?

 You can speak to our specialist nurses on our free Support Line with any questions about opioids.

-Some people worry about getting addicted to opioid painkillers.
 Addiction shouldn’t be a problem for people with cancer if they take their painkillers as prescribed by their doctor.

 Very occasionally, your body can get used to a painkiller if you take it for a long time.
 This means that a stronger dose, or a different painkiller is needed to have the same effect on your pain.
 This is known as drug tolerance, which is very different to drug addiction.
-Some people worry there will not be a stronger painkiller available if they need it later.
-But there are many options, so it is important to take your painkillers or increase the dose when prescribed.
-Your doctor will help you manage this.

 If you are worried about becoming addicted to opioid painkillers, speak to your doctor or nurse.
 They can explain how the dose is worked out, and can discuss your concerns.

 Do not stop taking your opioids without discussing this with your doctor first.
-Stopping your opioids suddenly can make you feel very unwell.

-You are legally allowed to drive when you are taking prescribed opioid painkillers, as long as they don’t affect your ability to drive and you are taking them as instructed.
+You are legally allowed to drive if you are taking opioid painkillers as prescribed and they don’t affect your ability to drive.
 You should carry proof that you have been given opioids for a medical condition, for example, a copy of your prescription.
-The Department for Transport has more information about driving while taking strong painkillers.

 “ Keep persisting until you receive all the advice and support you need.
 There’s no such thing as a silly question and sometimes if you don’t ask you don’t get.”